There’s a lot going on – news from February to July 2025

 What’s most common is they can’t send their children to school because they can’t afford the annual state school fees of around £150, even if they can find a school that has space.
 And even if they can, the nearest state school means the children have to walk 6 kilometers a day to get there and back.

 But even the poorest parents and guardians of our students have been fiercely determined to get them the chance that education provides.
-Bombolulu Educational Centre charges no fees, provides uniforms and free meals.
+Bombolulu Educational Centre charges no fees, provides free uniforms and free meals.
 We carefully select hard-working pupils from the poorest backgrounds and sadly we have to turn many away, we just don’t have the places.
-For the 2024 intake we had over 100 children apply but we can only accept 35 children into each year group.
+For the 2026 intake we had well over 100 children apply but we can only accept 35 children into each year group.

 Read more